Bipartisan U.S. Senate bill aiding veterans exposed to burn pits edges toward passage - NewsBreak

 “I have long said that, we cannot let cost or implementation hurdles get in the way of making good on our promise — toxic-exposed veterans do not have time to wait,” Takano added.

-The post Bipartisan U.S. Senate bill aiding veterans exposed to burn pits edges toward passage appeared first on Virginia Mercury .
+The post Bipartisan U.S. Senate bill aiding veterans exposed to burn pits edges toward passage appeared first on Colorado Newsline .